MRC Clinical Trials Unit at UCL

 This depends on the reason for starting anti-androgens and what trial arm the participant is randomised to.
 If the participant is on a research abiraterone or enzalutamide which cannot be taken with AA, then the participant must stop abiraterone and enzalutamide and this will should be recorded as starting second line treatment and considered progression.
 If the participant was started on AA as change in their SOC HT (to dual-androgen blockade) which is permitted for participants allocated to arms A, H and K this would not be regarded as progression and does not need to be reported as such.

 All treatments for progression should be reported on the additional treatment log.
-LHRH is an available option on version 13.0 of the Additional Treatment Log.
+LHRH is an available option on versions 13.0 to 16.0 of the Additional Treatment Log.